tmendenhall/spring-boot-presentation/README.md

 * How to run tests

     ```./gradlew test```

 * Deployment instructions

     * Jar

     ```./gradlew assemble``` will produce a jar file in the build/libs directory
     execute with

     ```java -jar <jarfile.jar> --spring.profiles.active=<any desired profiles>```

     Default logging to the console

     * Heroku

-       Using the exising Procfile you can deploy directly to[Heroku](https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku)
+       Using the exising Procfile you can deploy directly to [Heroku](https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku)

 ### Who do I talk to? ###